cyenyxe/eva-cttv-pipeline/docs/manual_curation.md

 ## Exporting curation results
 Traits with occurence ≥ 10 must have 100% coverage after the manual curation.
-For the rest of the traits, curate as many as possible. all curated mappings should be stored in a file named `finished_mappings_curation.tsv`.
+For the rest of the traits, curate as many as possible.
+All curated mappings should be stored in a file named `finished_mappings_curation.tsv`.

 After that, the following mappings must be written to a single file to be used as input for the evidence string
 generation: